 I think we’ve just started to scratch the surface of the potential for Megan’s downward spiral.
 The Weiner threw us for a loop on that one.
 First he made us think Megan was breaking away from Don and starting an independent career track in L.A, ending it on the spot with Don when he admitted to lying about still having his job in New York.

 Now it’s as if she never dressed him down and kicked him out at all.
-She’s back to being an insecure woman-child with nothing to live for except gaining the approval of an indifferent, absentee husband, who only showed up because he wanted to see some pregnant hippy girl , and who split the moment he realized the hippy chick was gone.
+She’s back to being an insecure woman-child with nothing to live for except gaining the approval of an indifferent, absentee husband, who only showed up because he wanted to see some pregnant hippie girl , and who split the moment he realized the hippie chick was gone.
 Not even a surprise threesome could keep him from catching the early flight out.

 About that threesome, maybe we had some foreshadowing when Stephanie first showed up at Megan’s door.
 It seems like they spent the first five minutes ogling each other and telling each other how beautiful they were.